 They include oils like:

 Peppermint in particular has an affinity for the blood, tissue fluid, lymph, and spinal and cerebral fluid.
-Its cooling properties positively influence lymphatic flow and the cleansing of mucus membranes.
+Its cooling properties positively influence lymphatic flow and the cleansing of mucous membranes.

 Lymph Stimulating Massage Oil Recipe